janetscanlon/yapper/notes.md

 ## Notes

-* data looks like this:
+* data looks like this from db looks like:
 {
 book_author:
     "test author"